RAprogramm/masterror/README.template.md

 - **Turnkey defaults.** The `turnkey` module ships a ready-to-use error catalog, helper builders and tracing instrumentation for teams that want a consistent baseline out of the box.
+- **Typed control-flow macros.** `ensure!` and `fail!` short-circuit functions with your domain errors without allocating or formatting on the happy path.

 ### Workspace crates